-In the event that we disclose personal information to any third party we seek assurances that that information will be treated in accordance with applicable privacy laws.
+In the event that we disclose personal information to any third party we always make reasonable endeavours to ensure that the information will be treated in accordance with applicable privacy laws.

-We also use CCTV (Closed Circuit Television) to monitor images on all Azamara Club Cruises ships for the purpose of crime prevention and the safety of our guests generally; we will usually store these images for up to three months.
+We also use CCTV (Closed Circuit Television) to monitor images on all Azamara Club Cruises’ ships for the purpose of crime prevention and the safety of our guests generally; we will usually store these images for up to three months.
 We may store those images for longer if required to record an incident.
-For further information about the storage of CCTV images please contact our Privacy Officer at Customer Relations Azamara Club Cruises on 0800 102 123.
+For further information about the storage of CCTV images please contact our Privacy Officer at Customer Relations Azamara Club Cruises’ at 0800 102 123.

 When a new brochure is printed, its content replaces all previous editions of that brochure.
 Whilst every effort is made to ensure the accuracy of the brochure at the time of printing, regrettably errors may occasionally occur and information may have changed since printing.

-Azamara Journey, Azamara Quest and Le Club Voyage are trade/ service/ registered marks of Celebrity Cruises Inc. Ships’ registry: Malta.
-At Azamara Club Cruises, we pride ourselves on the quality of our staff.
-We are committed to ongoing training, a part of which sometimes involves the recording of telephone calls. ©2016 Azamara Club Cruises.
+Azamara Club Cruises, Azamara Journey, Azamara Quest, Azamara Pursuit, ‘Stay Longer, Experience More’ and Le Club Voyage are trade/ service/ registered marks of Celebrity Cruises Inc. Ships’ registry: Malta. ©2018 Azamara Club Cruises.
 All Rights Reserved.